Tools & Education

 Mineral

-The Mineral platform is an easy to use online tool that takes the guesswork out of HR and compliance.
-It allows you to communicate with the whole company, a group of people or each individual.
+The Mineral platform is step by step direction built to take the guesswork out of HR and compliance.
+It allows you to understand both the simple and complex group of people in your organization.

 ACA Reporting Requirements for Employers